Betty McKay, a former Classic LifeCare Nursing Supervisor, was diagnosed with breast cancer in 2008.

 With her weight dropping, and humour as her foil, Betty suggested that the chemo was helping her get “bikini-ready” for a trip she and her husband were planning.

-Betty took a full year off from Classic but returned in the fall of 2009 to work very part time and build up her hours again, as she regained her strength.
-At that time her parents' health was suffering meaning she was spread pretty thin between work, home and Camrose, where her parents lived.
+Betty took a full year off from Classic LifeCare and returned in the fall of 2009 to work part-time.
+She was determined to build up her hours again, as she regained her strength.
+At that time her parents’ health was suffering meaning she was spread pretty thin between work, home and Camrose, where her parents lived.